MIND-Stack/mind-stack.github.io/README.md

 ### 2.3 Try to make the empty video slot show a dog video
 In ```index.html``` file, from line 147 to line 171, change something to make the dog video pop up.

+One more time, push the modification to your remote repo with the same commands as shown in ```2.1```.

 ### PS.
 If you are using VScode
 In your extension, add ```open in browser```, this can locally compile your website on your browser.
 When it is installed, right click on your ```index.html```, you will see ```Open In Default Browser``` and ```Open In other Browsers```.
 Click ```Open In Default Browser```, it will open a tab on your default browser automatically.
 If it doesn't work, click ```Open In other Browsers``` and choose other browsers.

-Another time, push the modification to your remote repo with the same commands as shown in ```2.1```.

 ## FAQ:
 1. why a new organization is needed?